Best clinical strength deodorant

 Which clinical strength deodorant is best?

 No one wants to walk around with body odor or sweat stains on their clothes.
 That’s why nearly everyone uses deodorant daily.
-If you have found that the average store-bought deodorant just isn’t doing the job, though, you may need to consider a clinical strength option.
+If you’ve found that the average store-bought deodorant just isn’t doing the job, though, you may need to consider a clinical strength one.

 There are several ingredients these deodorants use for their antiperspirant properties.
-Still, none are more powerful than aluminum chloride, which is precisely what Maxim Clinical Strength Antiperspirant Roll-on Deodorant uses.
-This one is so effective that a single application can stop sweating for up to seven days, even for those with hyperhidrosis.
+Still, none is more powerful than aluminum chloride, which is what Maxim Clinical Strength Antiperspirant Roll-On Deodorant uses.
+It’s so effective that a single application can stop sweating for up to seven days, even for those with hyperhidrosis.

 What to know before you buy a clinical strength deodorant

-What it is
+What a clinical strength deodorant is

-Deodorants solve two problems, excess sweating and body odor from the armpits.
+Deodorants solve two problems: excess sweating and body odor from the armpits.
 They do this by using a combination of fragrant and antiperspirant ingredients.
-Different deodorants on the market will have varying amounts of active antiperspirant ingredients, and clinical strength options have the highest levels allowed by the FDA without requiring a prescription.
+Deodorants have varying amounts of active antiperspirant ingredients; clinical strength options have the highest levels allowed by the U.S. Food and Drug Administration without requiring a prescription.

-Who should use
+Who should use a clinical strength deodorant

-While anyone unsatisfied with the performance of standard deodorants can use a clinical strength option, they are for people with hyperhidrosis.
+While anyone unsatisfied with the performance of standard deodorants can use one with clinical strength, they are for people with hyperhidrosis.
 This is a condition in which a person sweats excessively, no matter the weather or activity level.

-How to use
+How to use a clinical strength deodorant

 Though it may seem like the way to use deodorant is self-explanatory, people make many mistakes that can limit their effectiveness.
 Perhaps none is more common than applying your deodorant in the morning before heading out for the day.

 According to most experts, you’ll get the maximum benefit from a deodorant if you apply it to clean skin at night.
 This is because sweating before a deodorant has had time to penetrate and clog the pores limits its effectiveness.
-Since most people sweat less at night, this is the best time to apply it for maximum results.
+Since most people sweat less at night, this is the best time to apply it.

 Clinical strength deodorants work for 48 hours or longer.
 Also, once absorbed into the pores, showering won’t reduce their effectiveness.
 So you don’t have to worry that if you apply your deodorant at night, it won’t prevent sweat and odors the following day.

 Another mistake some people make is to apply more clinical strength deodorant than is recommended to make it more effective.
-In actuality, not only does this not make a significant difference in how effective deodorant is, it increases the chances of irritation.
+Not only does this not make a significant difference in how effective deodorant is, it increases the chances of skin irritation.

 One last thing to consider is that deodorants only work if they are applied directly to the skin.
-If you find that a clinical strength isn’t providing the sweat and odor protection level you were hoping for, you may want to consider shaving or trimming your armpit hair.
+If you find that a clinical strength deodorant isn’t providing the sweat and odor protection level you were hoping for, consider shaving or trimming your armpit hair.
 It is not uncommon for armpit hair to prevent proper application of deodorant.

 Features to look for in a quality clinical strength deodorant